vishnu-kyatannawar/auto-liker-x/README.md

 4. Visits each configured LinkedIn page
 5. Sorts posts by "Recent"
 6. Scrolls down to find the last post you already liked
-7. Processes all posts above that (newer posts) from oldest to newest:
+7. Processes all posts above that (newer posts):
+   - Checks if post is already liked (via LinkedIn's UI)
-   - Clicks the "Like" button
+   - Clicks the "Like" button if not already liked
-   - Saves the post ID to avoid processing again
+   - Skips if already liked
 8. Shows detailed summary (total posts, successful likes, failures)
+9. Logs results to CSV with IST timestamp
-9. Waits for the configured interval
+10. Waits for the configured interval
-10. Repeats (using saved session, no re-login needed)
+11. Repeats (using saved session, no re-login needed)

 ## CSV Logging